 From 2011 to 2013 Professor Graham Miller, Professor of Sustainability in Business at the University of Surrey, designed the European Tourism Indicator System (ETIS) for the European Commission (EC) who funded the project.
-This system is now used voluntarily at destinations across Europe and beyond to collect data on issues that affect the sustainability and competitiveness of the places people live and visit.

 The underpinning research looked at indicators of sustainable tourism and in particular, how to meaningfully measure sustainability in tourism.
 Previous markers had looked very broadly at employment levels or the amount of money spent, but there was nothing to measure the impact of tourism on places and people.

 The research was fuelled by Professor Miller’s initial realisation that, whilst the world’s population is becoming more aware of global sustainability issues, the vast majority of travellers do not regard sustainability as a key factor when choosing a holiday destination.
 It was felt necessary to move beyond reliance on the consumer, and instead to target local governments who in turn could convey the benefits of sustainability to industries.

 After a feasibility study, ETIS was launched via a conference in February 2013.
 Two pilot phases (2013-14 and 2014-15) were then conducted, and the system was further assessed and improved through feedback collected from the destinations.
 In recognition of the efforts made by the destinations that participated in and completed the pilot phases, the EC also organised the ETIS and Accessible Tourism Awards 2016 in April 2016 in Brussels.